emsusto/emsusto.github.io/jowo2022/index.md

 * Methodologies and design choices that have been employed to address these challenges
 * Potential applications

-For system-focused submissions, the usage of an ontology in should exeed that of a mere taxonomy.
+For system-focused submissions, the usage of an ontology should exceed that of a mere taxonomy.
 These submissions should include a clear discussion of the ways in which semantic properties of the ontology enhance the system and aid its intended use-cases.
 This includes, but is not limited to:

 * Ontology-based data access or data management
 * Symbolic AI
 * Ontology creation, extension or testing

-Review criteria: Reviews will consider the novelty, signidicance and soundness of the respective ontology or system regarding the points discussed above.
+Review criteria: Reviews will consider the novelty, significance and soundness of the respective ontology or system regarding the points discussed above.

 ## Timeline